PhantomDraft/phantomdraft.github.io/content/en/articles/The Cabin for Grooming.md

 My wife needed a new makeup bag, so I looked up different options online and found this transparent beauty case.

-At first, I was just going to gift it as it was, but the Halloween spirit took over, and I convinced myself that this case could perfectly resemble a monster's cabinet from *Cabin in the Woods*.
+At first, I was just going to gift it as it was, but the Halloween spirit took over, and I convinced myself that this case could perfectly resemble a monster's camera from *Cabin in the Woods*.

 Alright.
 But which monster?